TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/architecture/_index.md

 In addition to containers for the different components of {{% tts %}}, our deployment also contains proxy containers to route HTTP and gRPC requests to the correct component.
 Prometheus containers are used for monitoring the deployment.

-{{< info >}} In multi-cluster deployments, the Identity Server containers in secondary clusters are replaced with containers that proxy requests to Identity Server in the primary cluster. {{</ info >}}
+{{< note >}} In multi-cluster deployments, the Identity Server containers in secondary clusters are replaced with containers that proxy requests to Identity Server in the primary cluster. {{</ note >}}